 Our Shepherds Respond

-In this video, Archbishop Jerome E. Listecki explains his decision to redesign a portion of the archdiocesan website to deal specifically with the Archdiocese of Milwaukee’s response to clergy sexual abuse.
+In a recorded message, Archbishop Jerome E. Listecki explains his decision to redesign a portion of the archdiocesan website to deal specifically with the Archdiocese of Milwaukee’s response to clergy sexual abuse.
 Archbishop Listecki explains that the website is one of many steps the archdiocese will take to progress down the path of healing from and prevention of clergy sexual abuse.
+View the Video Message

 "This website is one of many steps of renewal and action in this Archdiocese.
 It will take time and each step may not always be perfect.
 But each step we take is progress and, if rooted in love, will bear great fruit." — Archbishop Listecki